AlaaLab/ETAB/README.md

 <details>
   <summary><b>Explore Content</b> (click to expand)</summary>

-  1. Overview of Supported Datasets
+  1. Overview of the Supported Echocardiography Datasets
   2. Instructions for Dataset Access
   3. Data Loaders and Processing Tools